Help with home energy improvements

 If your home doesn't currently have an Energy Performance Certificate or it is out of date you can find an assessor to get a new one on the Governments' webpage here: Get a new energy certificate - GOV.UK (www.gov.uk).

-The Fuel Poverty Fund assists residents in owner-occupied homes to replace boilers that are broken or not producing heat or hot water.
-The scheme can also assist with supplying and installing central heating systems where this need is identified as part of the replacement.
-All the work is arranged and covered at no cost via the Councils approved contractor.
+The Fuel Poverty Fund helps owner-occupiers to replace broken gas boilers and install gas central heating systems where there is a risk to health from the cold and inadequate heating.
+All the work is arranged and covered at no cost via the Council's approved contractor.

-Free boiler and central heating installations available if you:
+Free gas boiler or central heating installations may be available if you meet all of the following criteria:

-• have a heating system that is not working or inadequate or difficult to operate due to illness/disability
+• have a heating system that is either condemned, or broken and not providing heating and/or hot water, or that is difficult to operate due to illness/disability

 • are an owner occupier of a property in the Wakefield Council Service area

-• you have a total NET annual household income after deducting rent payments, of less than £21,000
+• have a NET annual household income (including benefits but after deducting mortgage costs) of less than £21,000 or

 • asthma